Code-Institute-Submissions/LRomero2-Rio-To-London2/README.md

 # Testing User Stories from User Experience (UX) Section
  ### As a First Time Visitor, I want to easily understand the purpose of the site.

-* When entering the site users can see a neat and simple layout.
+* When entering the site users will see a neat and simple layout.
 The navigation buttons are easy to locate and understand, one for the instructions and one to start the game.
 * The idea of the game is made clear in the instructions modal.
 * The user can then try the game and see if they like it.